Misu1009/restaurant-order/README.md

 # restaurant-order
-This is an implementation navigationa and ViewModel as a ui state storage.
+This is an implementation navigation and ViewModel as a ui state.
 Demo of this application
       |||
        V